ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 tags: ['java', 'chat-bots']
 ---

 In my [last article](https://ivanursul.com/how-we-wrote-telegram-chat-bots) I wrote about how I wrote Telegram Chat for tracking co-working spends.
-I wrote a chat bot using Java, hosted it on my Raspberry PI 3.
+I wrote a chatbot using Java, hosted it on my Raspberry PI 3.
 Yes, it's serving its needs, we fully rely on it.
-However, since this chat bot was written as an experiment, I wanted to proceed with research and investigate how real chat bots are written.
+However, since this chatbot was written as an experiment, I wanted to proceed with research and investigate how real chatbots are written.

 ### <a href="#why" name="why"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Why Raspberry PI 3 is not the the best place for hosting a Chat Bot

-Since Telegram Chat Bot can use Long-Polling model, we don't care about a dedicated IP address or DNS record, the only thing we need is internet.
+Since Telegram Chat Bot can use Long-Polling model, we don't care about a dedicated IP address or DNS record, the only thing we need is the internet connection.
 So yes, Raspberry PI device is a computer, we can run our program there, so hosting a Telegram Chat with Long-Polling model is an option.
-However, what if we are writing a Chat Bot with hudreds or thousands of requests/second?
+However, what if we are writing a Chat Bot with hundreds or thousands of requests/second?
 Obviously, Long-Polling model could become a bottleneck since it allows to run a single application in a single Raspberry PI which means we can't spread the load across multiple devices, which means you can't scale the whole construction horizontally, only vertically, by adding more CPU/RAM power.

-Long story short, if we want to have a scalable Chat Bot in Telegram, we have to   get rid of long-polling model.
+Long story short, if we want to have a scalable Chat Bot in Telegram, we have to get rid of the long-polling model.

 ### <a href="#understandingwebhooks" name="understandingwebhooks"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Understanding Web Hooks

-If we refuse long-polling, then what should be use instead?
+If we refuse long-polling, then what should be used instead?
 According to Telegram documentation, there's a [setWebhook](https://core.telegram.org/bots/api#setwebhook) API, which allows you to receive requests to a given URL:

 ```
-Use this method to specify a url and receive incoming updates via an outgoing webhook.
-Whenever there is an update for the bot, we will send an HTTPS POST request to the specified url, containing a JSON-serialized Update.
+Use this method to specify a URL and receive incoming updates via an outgoing webhook.
+Whenever there is an update for the bot, we will send an HTTPS POST request to the specified URL, containing a JSON-serialized Update.
 In case of an unsuccessful request, we will give up after a reasonable amount of attempts.
 Returns True on success.

 If you'd like to make sure that the Webhook request comes from Telegram, we recommend using a secret path in the URL, e.g. https://www.example.com/<token>.
 Since nobody else knows your bot‘s token, you can be pretty sure it’s us.
 ```

 You have to instruct Telegram to send a request to a specified URL every time someone interacts with your bot.
-In order to do that, you have to send a POST request with a following signature:
+In order to do that, you have to send a POST request with the following signature:

 ```
 curl --request POST --url https://api.telegram.org/bot${bot_token}/setWebhook --header 'content-type: application/json' --data '{"url": "https://yourdomain.com/api"}'